CSAY

 PAYS is a primary tool in Pennsylvania’s prevention approach of using data to drive decision making.
 By looking not just at rates of problem behaviors but also at the root causes of those behaviors, PAYS allows schools and communities to address reasons (such as a lack of commitment to school) rather than only looking at the symptoms after the fact (like poor grades).
 This approach has been repeatedly shown in national research studies to be the most effective in helping youth develop into healthy, productive members of their society.

 Click below to look at the PAYS report from Westmoreland County.
-Eleven out of seventeen school districts in the took the PAYS in 2021.
+Twelve out of seventeen school districts in the took the PAYS in 2023.

 Westmoreland-County-Profile-ReportDownload